 The farm has a nice selection of local produce.

-Darcy and Mathieu were truly pampering me and were willing to do whatever I suggested.
-I was overwhelmed by their generosity.
-As we drove toward Bitry to visit Mathieu's parents, we made a stop in Gien.
+Desmond was truly pampering me and was willing to do whatever I suggested.
+I was overwhelmed by his generosity.
+Mathieu came over to pick us up, as we had planned an excursion to visit his parents.
+We made a stop in Gien.
 It's one of my favorite places along the Loire.
 We walked about in that lovely town and visited one of my favorite shops, Leonides, the Belgian chocolatier.
 I purchased some tasty pates des fruits, and we also enjoyed some of their fabulous ice cream.
 The crunchy hazelnut flavor I chose was excellent!

 Our next stop was Sancerre, which sits high on a hill, overlooking a lovely valley planted with crops and many vineyards.
 The wide, blue Loire could be seen in the distance.
 The town itself is very hilly, with beautiful architecture and winding cobblestone streets which twist and turn through the village.
 After walking around for a bit, we found a table at a cafe on a hotel terrace overlooking the valley.
 We ordered some of the local white wine, which was delicious, and we also enjoyed a snack of sausage, bread, and tapenade.
-It was so wonderful being in this beautiful place with two of my loved ones.
+It was so wonderful relaxing in that beautiful place.
 As usual when I visit France, I couldn't seem to stop smiling.
 Before leaving Sancerre, we popped into a wine shop to sample a few vintages before purchasing some to take home.

 Enjoying a glass of wine in Sancerre, France.